 - If decision is important, that does not mean it is important right now.

 - Waiting too long is dangerous because that can close down some alternatives, so you have no choice to make.

 - Make decisions to keep others from being delayed or bogged down waiting for you to get your act together.
 Remember that you’re collaborating with others.

 - Remember that executing decisions is not instantaneous and can take considerable time.

 - Depending on the problem, you might never have enough information.
 You might have to bite the bullet and make decision from incomplete input.
 Avoid analysis paralysis.
 Revisit your decisions later.

-- This applies to non-implementation decisions as well. e.g., you should delay making requirement decisions.
+- Does this apply to non-implementation decisions as well? e.g., you should delay making requirement decisions.